 Beyond the riveting history, the airport has 5 star hotels, duty-free and many restaurants and cafes.
 While Turkmenistan’s internet control may make it difficult to open Netflix or even the website of the airline you are flying with, there’s no shortage of sights and entertainment.

 Have you ever visited an airport that’s home to a huge aquarium?
 Well, Vancouver International airport is home to a massive 114’000 litre aquarium, home to over 70’000 creatures.
 There’s also a tank specially allocated to jellyfish!
 In preparation for the winter Olympic games in 2010, the airport underwent under a large scale 4 gate renovation.
 This also includes a massive new food court and a Skytrain link.
 Much like Changi Airport, Vancouver also has a green thinking hat on as it supports many coastal and environmental causes.

-The airport is also home to one of the largest collections of native first nations art with over 200 pieces and installations.
+The airport is also home to one of the largest native first nations art collections, with over 200 pieces and installations.
 They even have an art foundation supporting new first nation artists by offering scholarships and much more.
 The art is sure to leave you in awe while giving you a taste of the culture and heritage that British Columbia is famous for.
 And lastly, for all the plane spotters here, Vancouver has your back.
-Well actually, the Fairmont hotel does.
+Well, actually, the Fairmont hotel does.
 This chic airport facing hotel has plane spotting guides in every room.
-But don’t worry as every room is soundproof ensuring a quality night sleep.
+But don’t worry as every room is soundproof, ensuring a quality night sleep.

 Have an airport you think should be added to the list?
 Let us know in the comments!